matthewlui/sales-csv-to-json-api/README.md

 # sales-csv-to-json-api
 <b>Prerequisite:</b></br>
-The host machine should have Docker installed.</br></br>
+The host machine should have Docker and GNU Make installed.</br></br>

 <b>1.
-To start running the project, clone this repo, `cd` to the directory and run the following:</b>
+To start running the project, clone this repo, `cd` to the directory and run the followings:</b>

 ```
-docker-compose up -d
+make start
 ```

 Now the program is UP and listening to localhost port 3000!</br></br>